sic2/pac/README.md

 **favara** is a Siculo-Arabic word meaning: water source.
 The Siculo-Arabic language is dead now (IX-XIV century), but we believe the word favara sounds great and its meaning really reflects the purpose of the project.

 License: MIT

+## unni
+[unni](https://github.com/sic2/unni) is a Telegram Bot that gives info about events from isamuni.

+**unni** is the Sicilian word for where.
+That is one of the main questions people ask about events: where is it? unni, however, provides more information about events than just where that happen.

+unni serves the events data from isamuni